 Strategy for health and medical research

-The themes of investment, translation and integrity represent NHMRC’s strategy for health and medical research for the period 2015-16 to 2018-19.
+The themes of investment, translation and integrity represent NHMRC’s strategy for health and medical research.
 NHMRC will:

 - invest in high quality health and medical research and build research capability, supporting the best research and researchers